ludocode/onramp/docs/assembly.md

 For most instructions (but not all), the destination register comes first, followed by the source values.
 For a few instructions (the stores and jumps), the source value comes first.
 This is done for simplicity and for symmetry with loads.

+Compound instructions can assemble to different numbers of primitive instructions depending on the arguments and on the stage of the assembler.
+You should not assume the number of primitive instructions into which a compound instruction will expand.

 #### Instruction Reference